 And if you are a parent, you can always keep it as part of a longer term investment strategy after your child graduates.

 But here’s the insider tip: if you are considering buying a home for your child, financially you’ll do much better if you make a purchase before January.
+The 2nd best time- July or August.
 Why?

-Because January is the time when students start looking to rent houses for the May 1 start date.
+Because these are the times when students start looking to rent houses for the May 1/ Sept 1 start date.
 It’s also the time when many parents start looking for their child to buy- so, buying before this time often provides more options at cheaper prices.

 Why would I buy a property?
 Let’s do the math